-When driving through water, determine the depth; avoid water higher than the bottom of the wheel rims (for cars) or the bottom of the hubs (for trucks) (if possible) and proceed slowly.
+When driving through water, determine the depth; avoid water higher than the bottom of the wheel rims (if possible) and proceed slowly.
 If the ignition system gets wet, the vehicle may stall.

 Once through water, always try the brakes.
 Wet brakes do not stop the vehicle as effectively as dry brakes.
 Drying can be improved by moving your vehicle slowly while applying light pressure on the brake pedal.